 Although roses and lilies are some of the most traditional floral options for reception desserts, a sunflower wedding cake can't be beat for its pure brightness, charm, and beauty.
-It's an obvious choice during the warm summer months, but there's no reason to rule it out even at other times of the year.
+It's an obvious choice during the warm summer months and into fall's harvest, but there's no reason to rule it out even at other times of the year.

 There are also logistical concerns with using fresh flowers on your cake.
 The flowers need to be in a relatively cool environment to survive and stay vibrant, so you won't be able to set them up on the cake too far in advance unless you have a method of refrigeration to use until right before the reception.
 Also, fresh flowers won't last for longer than a day or two in advance of the wedding, even in storage, so if your sunflowers arrive at the last minute and there's a problem with them, you'll need to have a backup plan in place.